SharktasticA/SHORK-486/README.md

 * **shorkmap** - Persistently changes the system's keyboard layout (keymap).
 Takes one argument (a keymap name); running it without an argument shows a list of possible keymaps.
 * **shorkoff** - Brings the system to a halt and syncs the write cache, allowing the computer to be safely turned off.
 Similar to `poweroff` or `shutdown -h`.
 Takes no arguments.
 * **shorkres** - Persistently changes the system's display resolution (provided the hardware is compatible).
 Takes one argument (a resolution name); running it without an argument shows a list of possible resolution names.

+## Requirements

+### CPU

+An **Intel 486SX** is the minimum processor requirement.
+Math emulation is enabled, so a 486DX or a separate co-processor is not required (although still supported and desirable).
+Most newer x86 processors should work fine, although a default SHORK 486 build will not recognise more than 1 core/thread.
+If you so desire, an "enable SMP" parameter is available to enable symmetric multiprocessing support.

+### RAM

+**16MiB** is the recommended minimum system memory for a default SHORK 486 build.
+SHORK 486 is bootable with **as little as 12MiB**, but there will be very little free memory for programs.
+If you are constrained to that amount, using skip program parameters or ideally the "minimal" parameter is recommended.
+A default SHORK 486 system will not recognise more than 875MiB of memory.
+Whilst this is not a problem for 486-era hardware, if you so desire to use SHORK 486 with more memory than that, an "enable high memory" parameter is available to add support for such (though the minimum system memory requirement is raised to **24MiB**).

+### Hard drive

+A SHORK 486 system with all optional features enabled will require no more than a **~75MiB** disk.
+Using the "minimum" build parameter will reduce this requirement to **~5MiB**, or selectively using skip bundled program or feature parameters can produce a system in between those two numbers.
+The result raw disk drive image's geometry is the following:

+* Heads per cylinder: 16
+* Sectors per track: 63
+* Sectors per cylinder: 1008

+A default SHORK 486 system only supports IDE-based hard drives.
+If SATA support is so desired, an "enable SATA" build parameter is provided to enable SATA support (however, SHORK 486 should then ideally run with at least 24MiB system memory).

+### Graphics

+Only a basic **IBM VGA display card or compatible** is required for using SHORK 486.
+If a more capable card is present though, the `shorkres` utility can offer SVGA or XGA resolution support.

 ## Usage